ylhyra/ylhyra_content/not_data/content/explanations/Culture/Kennitala.md

 If you spend a long time in Iceland, you need to apply for a ''kennitala''.

 A ''kennitala'' looks like this: 250592-3379.
-It encodes your date of birth, in this example the individual is born on 25 May 1992.
+It encodes your date of birth, in this example the individual was born on 25 May 1992.